Disclosure: When you apply through links on our site, we may earn a referral fee from our partners. For more, see our ad disclosure and review policy.

 What Card Has the Highest Credit Limit?

-Anytime we hear about another headline-snagging story about a multimillion-dollar credit card purchase, it seems to inevitably be followed with questions about which credit cards have the highest limits — and how can we get them ourselves?
+Anytime we hear about another headline-snagging story about a multimillion-dollar credit card purchase, it seems to inevitably be followed with questions about which credit cards have the highest limits — and how we can get them ourselves.

-But, as we’ve discussed above, the credit cards that celebrities and the uber-wealthy use for those headline-snagging purchases aren’t really credit cards at all.
+But, as we’ve discussed above, the credit cards that celebrities and the ultrawealthy use for those headline-snagging purchases aren’t really credit cards at all.
 Instead, they’re usually NPSL charge cards, like the infamous Amex Centurion Card (aka, The Black Card), with limits that vary from transaction to transaction.

 What’s more, these seemingly limitless card limits aren’t available to just anyone.
 Not only do these cards require an income and payment history capable of supporting such outlandish purchases, but many of these exclusive cards also require an invitation just to apply.

 Despite the limitations on luxury NPSL charge cards, the rest of us aren’t necessarily relegated to basic credit cards and tiny spending limits.
-Many of the credit cards available to the general public have been known to offer some pretty substantial credit limits — at least, substantial in terms of the typical consumer’s spending needs.
+Many of the credit cards available to the general public have been known to offer some pretty substantial credit limits — at least substantial in terms of the typical consumer’s spending needs.

 For example, no matter how large your family, you can likely fit your entire vacation onto the popular Capital One Venture Rewards Credit Card, which can reportedly offer a credit limit as high as $50,000 for qualifying cardholders.
-And think of the Ultimate Rewards® points you could earn if you used even a portion of the $100,000 credit limit that reports say can be obtained with the Chase Sapphire Preferred® Card.

 What is the Average Credit Card Limit?

 For a typical consumer credit card, the credit limit offered to an applicant at approval will be primarily based on the applicant’s credit history and income, though the former tends to play a larger role than the latter.
-For example, two consumers with identical income levels could get very different credit limits if one consumer is a greater credit risk than the other.
+For example, two consumers with identical income levels could get very different credit limits if one consumer has a greater credit risk than the other.

 This fact is also reflected in the statistics.
 Experian data shows that consumers with prime or super prime credit are generally offered significantly higher credit lines than consumers with subprime or deep subprime credit.
-In fact, the average credit limit for a super prime cardholder is more than six times higher than the average for a cardholder with credit in the deep subprime range.

-As one might expect, these numbers fairly well reflect the types of credit cards available to each credit demographic.
 Super prime cardholders, for instance, would be the most likely to qualify for top-tier cards more likely to have high base limits, such as cards with a Visa Infinite® logo that reportedly have minimum credit limits of $10,000.
-On the other end of the spectrum, subprime consumers are more likely to be relegated to subprime credit cards that have typical limits in the $300 to $500 range.

 How Can You Get a Higher Credit Limit?